channel incentive programs

 9. Enablement and Training Incentives

-Enablement and training incentives are given for the time your partners invest in learning about your product to make more sales.
+Enablement and training incentives are offered for the time your partners invest in learning about your product to increase sales.
 You must equip your channel partners with the best education to help them answer customer questions confidently.

 A channel partner lacking knowledge about their products can poorly reflect your brand.
 Investing in enablement and training incentives is crucial for establishing a strong reputation over time.

 • Goals: The primary purpose of enablement and training initiatives is to educate your channel partners about your product and brand.
 The more they learn about your product, the more they want to sell it.
-You can also inform your partners about your ethos to make a more profound impact.
+You can also share your ethos with your partners to make a deeper impact.

 • Challenges: As good as your training and enablement programs may be, there is never a way to ensure that your teaching is being used.
 It is challenging to check implementation and measure execution results.
 It’s an investment made on faith, hoping for favorable long-term returns